 Stewart Resnick is chairman and owner of Roll Global, a Los Angeles-based holding company that includes both global agricultural operations and well-known consumer brands.
 Stewart serves on the executive board of the UCLA Medical Sciences, the advisory board of UCLA’s Anderson School of Management and the boards of trustees of Bard College, the J. Paul Getty Trust, Conservation International and the California Institute of Technology.
 Stewart is a graduate of both UCLA and UCLA School of Law.

 Richard Sandler is executive vice president and a trustee of the Milken Family Foundation and a partner in the law firm of Maron & Sandler.
-He serves on the boards of numerous for-profit and not-for-profit organizations, including KU Education, Inc., Knowledge Schools, Inc., Heron International Limited, the Jewish Federation of Greater Los Angeles (as chair), the University of California at Berkeley Foundation, the Milken Institute and the UCLA School of Law Board of Advisors.
+He serves on the boards of numerous for-profit and not-for-profit organizations, including KU Education, Inc., Knowledge Schools, Inc., Heron International Limited, the Jewish Federation of Greater Los Angeles (as chair), the Milken Institute and the UCLA School of Law Board of Advisors.
 Richard is a graduate of UC Berkeley and UCLA School of Law.

 Ralph Shapiro is chairman of Avondale Investment Partners.
-Ralph serves on the UCLA School of Law Board of Advisors and the board of directors of the UCLA Foundation.
-He is a member of the board of the California NanoSystems Institute at UCLA, the United Cerebral Palsy Research and Education Foundation, the Spastic Children’s Endowment Foundation and the Scripps Research Institute, and he is a former member of the executive board for the Medical Sciences at UCLA.
+Ralph serves on the UCLA School of Law Board of Advisors.
+He is a member of the board of the United Cerebral Palsy Foundation of Los Angeles, Ventura, and Santa Barbara counties, the Spastic Children’s Endowment Foundation, and he is a former member of the executive board for the Medical Sciences at UCLA.
 Ralph holds both his undergraduate and law degrees from UCLA.